VirtueMart

-VirtueMart (formerly known as mambo-phpShop) is an open-source e-commerce solution designed as an extension of the Mambo or Joomla! content management systems (CMS).
+VirtueMart (formerly known as mambo-phpShop) is an open-source e-commerce application designed as an extension of the Mambo or Joomla! content management systems (CMS).
 VirtueMart is written in PHP and requires the MySQL database environment for storage.
 It is best suited for low to medium level traffic web-sites.

 History

 VirtueMart began as offshoot of the stand-alone phpShop e-commerce web application.
 Originally dubbed mambo-phpShop it became the first substantial native e-commerce component for the Mambo CMS system.
 After the community forked Mambo into Joomla, the developer re-branded mambo-phpShop as VirtueMart, officially supporting the newer Joomla CMS.
 While current implementations may still function with Mambo CMS, and older editions of mambo-phpShop are still available to download, they are no longer actively supported.

 Originally developed by Sören Eberhardt-Biermann, in September 2009 a new team began developing VirtueMart 2.
 The new version was released in December 2011.
 In October 2012 the developer team declared end of life for VirtueMart 1.1 and since then VirtueMart 2 is no longer maintaining Joomla 1.5 compatibility.